LinoyKatz/react-workout-project/README.md

 ## bugs :
-date input dosnt updated when you enter a current training. navigation bar doesnt close when arriving to the asked page.
+date input dosnt update when you edit a current training. navigation bar doesnt close when arriving to the asked page- not fixed yet.